franzxsu/numericals/README.md

 bullshit for CSM316
 fuck

+this is a simple application
+it uses html css js and python with flask for api what else do u need to know?

 # usage

 1. i used pycharm for this idk, baka pede din naman gamitin vscode, basta install